amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 - false positives punish refactoring & allow real problems slip into production environment, removing value of test suites
 #### What Causes False Positives
 - solution to false positives is to decouple test cases from implementation details
-- test cases shall treat SUT from the point of view of its real client
+- test cases shall treat SUT from the POV of its real client
 - thus, verifying only end results (observable behaviours), not steps taken to produce them (implementation or algorithm)
 ### The Intrinsic Connection Between The First Two Attributes
 #### Maximizing Test Accuracy